yombo/yombo-gateway/docs/source/chapters/configuring-the-gateway.rst

 details about it's contents see
 `yombo.ini <https://projects.yombo.net/projects/gateway/wiki/Yomboini>`_

-Only the configurations required to get the gateway running are stored in the yombo.ini file.
-Modules, devices, commands, and other settings are downloaded by the gateway and stored in a local database file.
+Only the basic configurations are stored in the yombo.ini file, the remaining configurations are stored in a local database file managed by the gateway.

 .. warning::